 • Flunarizine, available in Europe, and ketogenic diet therapy have been reported to be helpful in this disorder.

-Alternating hemiplegia is a rare disorder of childhood originally described by Verret and Steele as a form of hemiplegic migraine of infancy (33).
+Alternating hemiplegia is a rare disorder of childhood originally described by Verret and Steele as a form of hemiplegic migraine of infancy (36).
 Subsequent reports suggested that the syndrome was a variant of complicated or basilar migraine despite important differences in symptoms and course.
 Krageloh and Aicardi were the first to emphasize that alternating hemiplegia of childhood is a nosologic entity distinct from migraine (11).
 The International Classification of Headache Disorders (06) lists alternating hemiplegia of childhood as a syndrome that may be associated with migraine.
 However, the association is not clear, and familial hemiplegic migraine type 2 is associated with mutations in a gene (ATP1A2) that codes for a different subunit of the Na,K-ATPase protein.
 Others have subsequently underscored the uniqueness of alternating hemiplegia as a clinical entity (23; 22).
 Revision of the diagnostic criteria for alternating hemiplegia of childhood has been proposed (15).